h2non/nar/README.md

 ### Stage hooks

-`nar` supports application pre/post execution hooks, that are also supported by `npm`.
+`nar` supports application pre/post execution hooks, that are also supported by `npm`

 You should define it the `package.json` in the `scripts` properties